 Sound simple?
 Once you know the basics of safety and dilution, much of aromatherapy practice is delightfully uncomplicated and effective.
 So, if you find this article has sparked your interest in using essential oils for therapeutic effects, be sure to receive training before embarking on your fragrant healing journey!

 Hallie has been practicing massage therapy since 1996 and is licensed in Connecticut and New York.
 She is Board Certified in Therapeutic Massage and Bodywork, an approved continuing education provider for the National Certification Board for Therapeutic Massage and Bodywork, and has been offering continuing education classes since 2000.
 She became Nationally Certified in Holistic Aromatherapy in 2002 and has been studying advanced clinical aromatherapy since 2005.
 Hallie is also an Associate in Polarity Therapy (APP), Usui Reiki Master Teacher, Master Instructor of Integrated Energy Therapy and certified labyrinth facilitator.
-She currently teaches at Cortiva Institute in CT and has spent 13 years as an instructor for Finger Lakes School of Massage in both Ithaca and Mt.
-Kisco, NY.
+She spent 4 years teaching the massage curriculum for Cortiva Institute (formerly Connecticut Center for Massage Therapy) and 13 years as an instructor for Finger Lakes School of Massage in both Ithaca and Mt.
+Kisco, NY